Language can be a significant barrier for torture survivors who are navigating systems and procedures in unfamiliar environments.

 A window on the world

 A glance at the major languages offered by Freedom from Torture interpreters shows how widespread torture is throughout the world.
-Farsi (for Iran), Turkish, Amharic (for Ethiopia and Eritrea), French, Lingala (for the Democratic Republic of Congo), Tamil, Tigrinya (for Eritrea), Pashto (for Pakistan and Afghanistan), Dari and Arabic are the major languages offered.
+Farsi (for Iran), Kurdish Sorani (for Iran and Iraq), Amharic (for Ethiopia and Eritrea), French, Lingala (for the Democratic Republic of Congo), Tamil, Tigrinya (for Eritrea), Pashto (for Pakistan and Afghanistan), Dari and Arabic are the major languages offered.

-Interpreters also work with clients speaking lesser-known languages, such as Kinyarwanda and Kirundi (Rwanda), Mende (Sierra Leone), Ndebele (Zimbabwe) and Zaghawa (West Africa).
+Interpreters also work with clients speaking lesser-known languages, such as Puxian (China), Albanian Sign Language, Mende (Sierra Leone), Ndebele (Zimbabwe), Georgian (Georgia) and Zaghawa (West Africa).

 Developing and sharing our skills

 Using the skills of its senior interpreters, Freedom for Torture trains health workers on how to work with interpreters in order to help torture survivors.
 Working together, interpreters and practitioners have written a code of practice for their work, which establishes boundaries for sessions with clients.